Frankjunyulin/Linkedin-Spider/README.md

   Used to login your account before scraping.

 ### Input file
-  It should be a "xlx" or "xlsx" file which has three columns which includes id, first name and last last name of people.</br>
+  It should be a "xls" or "xlsx" file which has three columns which includes id, first name and last last name of people.</br>
   Id is that id you give.
 If you don't need it, you can keep the cells blank.</br>

 For example: